imagej/imagej.github.io/pages/BigDataViewer.md

 At the top of the window, the name of the current source is shown (F).

 Note, that also in fused mode there is always a *current source*, although this source may not even be visible.
-Commands such as  (rotate to ZY-plane) refer to the local coordinate system of the current source.
+Commands such as {% include key content='Shift|X' %}

+`(rotate to ZY-plane) refer to the local coordinate system of the current source.`

 ### Grouping Sources